 In addition to the frequently used risk insights listed above, the following items are considered general guidance for developing and using other risk insights throughout the inspection process.

-Inspectors should consider the inputs to the SDP throughout the inspection process, both planning and implementation.
+Inspectors should consider the inputs to the Significance Determination Process (SDP) throughout the inspection process, both planning and implementation.
 For example, the SDP screens as very low significance (green) inspection findings that affect only one train of mitigating system for a single initiating event.
 Therefore, inspectors should consider planning inspections that target combinations of SSCs that are related within an accident sequence and affect more than one train.

-Inspectors should consider the SDP during plant status tours (IMC 2515, Appendix D) to identify potential SDP candidates (i.e., single train failure during testing), and plan inspections to determine if the SDP 1 screening criteria are satisfied.
+Inspectors should consider the SDP during plant status tours (IMC 2515, Appendix D) to identify potential SDP candidates (i.e., single train failure during testing), and plan inspections to determine if the SDP Phase 1 screening criteria are satisfied.

 Inspectors are encouraged to use resources in addition to the plant-specific IPEs.
 Although the IPEs are generally the most valuable resource in extracting risk insights, they have not been reviewed or approved by the NRC, and some licensees may not be updating their IPEs.
 Therefore, inspectors may need to use other resources to evaluate certain PRA assumptions regarding system success criteria or operator actions/human errors.
 Insights from industry operational experience can be an excellent resource for planning and focusing inspections.
-Because many licensees are maintaining updated plant-specific PRAs as living PRAs these PRAs should be used when available.
+Because many licensees are maintaining updated plant-specific PRAs as living PRAs, these PRAs should be used when available.

-Inspectors should review the sites Risk-Informed Inspection Notebook issued by the NRC for use with the SDP.
+Inspectors should review the sites Risk-Informed Inspection Notebook or “Plant Risk Information eBook” issued by the NRC for use with the SDP as appropriate.
 These notebooks provide site-specific information on pertinent core damage scenarios and sequences, systems that perform mitigating functions, and the number of trains required for each class of initiators.

 Risk-informed inspection planning is expected to vary depending on the type of inspection being conducted.
 Listed below are some examples of risk-informed inspection planning techniques with some examples in capturing risk insights.